Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 My name is Rush Limbaugh.

-I am America's anchor man, recognized by well over 97% of the people of this country as a radio racing tour and leading practitioner of the talk show genre.
+I am America's anchorman, recognized by well over 97% of the people of this country as a radio racing tour and leading practitioner of the talk show genre.

 Telephone number 800-282-2882, if you'd like to be on the program.

-I I got an email here from a subscriber at Rush 24-7.
+I got an email here from a subscriber at Rush 24-7.

 Fascinating email, but anybody can send an email.

-The insurgency said we didn't blow up that Palestine hotel to kill the media.
+The insurgency said, we didn't blow up that Palestine hotel to kill the media.

-Well, we wouldn't kill the media.
+We wouldn't kill the media.

-The uh headline here, the Baghdad hotel attack, the real targets, not journalists, say Zarkawi and Al-Qaeda, but a private security firm.
+Not journalists, say Zarkawi and Al-Qaeda, but a private security firm.

-This is by Christopher all Britain in Baghdad.
+This is by Christopher Altbritten in Baghdad.

-Uh Monday's deadly attack on Baghdad's Palestine Hotel, a large, well-coordinated assault claimed by Al-Qaeda, involving truck bombs which killed at least six people, was thought to target the many foreign journalists who stay there, but sources inside the Iraqi insurgency tell Time magazine that the real target was a security firm based in the hotel.
+Monday's deadly attack on Baghdad's Palestine Hotel, a large, well-coordinated assault claimed by Al-Qaeda involving truck bombs, which killed at least six people, was thought to target the many foreign journalists who stay there.

-Okay, aside from the fact here that Time has got sources inside Al Qaeda that they trust.
+Okay, aside from the fact here that Time has got sources inside Al-Qaeda that they trust, let me share with you the details of this very interesting email.

 Dear Rush, keep my name and such between us.